sketchbuch/wir-bitten-um-entschuldigung/README.md

 <img src="./images/2023-10-16/20231016_195308_DB Navigator.jpg" height="200" alt="DB App showing the delay for my journey from Dessau to Leipzig due to animals on the line">

-Again, things on the line that shouldn't be there - this time it's animals - with delays also caused by huge numbers of passengers.
+Again, things on the line that shouldn't be there - this time it's animals.

+There were also delays caused by huge numbers of passengers.
 This wouldn't be an issue if DB would lengthen and increase the number of local trains - It's not like they could claim not to know what effect the Deutschland-Ticket would have on passenger numbers.

 ### 4th of October - Zero minutes to change trains